bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Pieter Wuille: 00:27:22

 Yeah, but as I said earlier, that wasn't really the original motivation to talk about the efficient or native multisignature construction.
-Namely, the original motivation was actually going further and have cross input signature aggregation.
+Namely, the original motivation was actually going further and have cross-input signature aggregation.
 And that is the idea of really all inputs in a transaction, even if there are multiple parties, even if the transaction is like spending coins from multiple separate coins together, we want a single signature for all of them.
 And this is possible if all those people cooperate, which is often the case in terms of like even today, like if you have a wallet and you have multiple coins in it and you're spending them simultaneously, you're just one party even though you have multiple public keys.
 Why wouldn't you be able to spend that with a single signature?
 And I think today we think of these things as very different concepts, but originally they weren't.
 And the reason is of course, well, in both cases, we want one signature that's really multiple parties collaborating and have a single key that...
-But there is actually a big difference in that in the cross input aggregation case, there are still multiple keys on chain.
+But there is actually a big difference in that in the cross-input aggregation case, there are still multiple keys on chain.
 There is one for every output at least because the output has to say who is authorized to spend it and it would be the verifier that aggregates them together and then verifies it against a single signature that is provided.
-The difference is the aggregation of the keys done off-chain or on-chain And in the case of cross input aggregation, you can't do it off-chain because you don't know ahead of time which outputs are going to be spent together.
+The difference is the aggregation of the keys done off-chain or on-chain And in the case of cross-input aggregation, you can't do it off-chain because you don't know ahead of time which outputs are going to be spent together.

 Tim Ruffing: 00:29:08